-• Keep the firm up to date.
+Keep the firm up to date.
 Clients should be encouraged to

-- o provide full and accurate information to the firm and the registered individuals acting for the firm - o promptly inform the firm of any change to their information that could result in a change to the types of investments appropriate for them, such as a change to their income, investment objectives, risk tolerance, time horizon or net worth

-• Be informed.
-Clients should be

-- o helped to understand the potential risks and returns on investments - o encouraged to carefully review sales literature provided by the firm - o encouraged to consult professionals, such as a lawyer or an accountant, for legal or tax advice where appropriate o request information from the firm to resolve concerns about their account, transactions or investments, or their relationship with the firm or a registered individual acting for the firm

-• Ask questions.
-Clients should be encouraged to
+- o provide full and accurate information to the firm and the registered individuals acting for the firm - o promptly inform the firm of any change to their information that could result in a change to the types of investments appropriate for them, such as a change to their income, investment objectives, risk tolerance, time horizon or net worth - Be informed.
+Clients should be - o helped to understand the potential risks and returns on investments - o encouraged to carefully review sales literature provided by the firm - o encouraged to consult professionals, such as a lawyer or an accountant, for legal or tax advice where appropriate - Ask questions.
+Clients should be encouraged to - o request information from the firm to resolve concerns about their account, transactions or investments, or their relationship with the firm or a registered individual acting for the firm - Stay on top of their investments.
+Clients should be encouraged to - review all account documentation provided by the firm - regularly review portfolio holdings and performance